Snoring is a sound made during sleep. It is the sound of the throat vibrating as air flows through it.

 Copyright © Nucleus Medical Media, Inc.

-Air should be able to easily move through your mouth, nose, and throat.
+Air should be able to move easily through your mouth, nose, and throat.
 Sometimes, during sleep, air cannot move through these areas easily.
 This turbulent airflow makes the roof of the mouth vibrate.
 This is what causes the snoring sound.
 Smaller airways can lead to louder snoring.
 Airflow may be obstructed by:

 Being over 50 years old and male increase the risk of snoring.
 Other factors include: